DeLnlyMthrLvr/Distillation_experiments/README.md

 | `--headless`   | `True`                           |Headless (No gui)|
 | `--save_fig`   | `False`                          | Save figures or not |

+NOTE: the distillation process has a fixed learning rate of 0.0001.

 ### MNIST

 | Argument       | Default        | Description |